Klortho/DtdAnalyzer/README.md

     --exclude mml: --exclude-except mml:math
   ```

-* Open the `doc/index.html` file there in a browser, and check that it looks correct.
+* Open the `doc/index.html` file in a browser, and check that it looks correct.

 * Run `--help` with any of the tools for more complete usage information,
   or continue by visiting the documentation pages on the [GitHub